Quinoa for breakfast is a great way to get in your whole grains to start the day and is a nice change from the typical bowl of oatmeal

 But oatmeal is so good for you.
 It gives you heart-healthy soluble fiber which is great for helping to lower your cholesterol.
 It also has some protein, especially if you make it with milk.

-It's a whole grain food.
+It's whole-grain food.
 In fact, I don't even know if they make a non-whole grain version, so there's no issue with trying to find the whole grain version {unlike so many other grains like flour, for example}.

-Not only is it a whole grain, it has a reasonable amount of protein.
+Not only is it a whole grain, but it also has a reasonable amount of protein.
 That's pretty cool trait to have when you're navigating through the plethora of grains.

 A lot of people eat mostly carbohydrates at breakfast, and while carbs aren't a bad thing, you need a little protein at breakfast {and every meal for that matter} to keep you going all morning.
 So quinoa it is.